|

 percussion helped solidify the overall groove.

-did you approach singing while playing on various Chicago tunes?
+singing while playing on various

 I didn’t really put singing and playing together conceptually in